Ckines/Aolib/README.md

 - **Zero-Friction Album Playback**
 Drop a `.zip` containing an entire soundtrack, and AOLIB plays it in order immediately.
 No external cue sheets or playlist files are ever required.

-- **PlayStation Discs, Straight from the `.chd`**
-Open a PS1 disc image and AOLIB finds its music: Red Book CD-DA tracks and the CD-XA audio buried in the data track, without extracting anything to disk.

 - **Optimized Memory Management**
 Handles albums up to 1.7 GB effortlessly — lazy-loads ZIP entries (first 64 KB per track) and never materializes a CD track, keeping RAM available during playback on any system.

+- **CHD support and CD playback**
+Open a PS1 disc image and AOLIB finds its music: Red Book CD-DA tracks and the CD-XA audio buried in the data track, without extracting anything to disk.
+AOLIB also supports CHD files as audio containers just like .zip files.
+Take advantage of its compression and block access to efficiently play any compatible format (.spc, .vgm, .psf or streaming audio, etc).

 ## Supported formats